Biden vows to finish Kabul evacuation, avenge U.S. deaths

 House Republican leader Kevin McCarthy of California called for Speaker Nancy Pelosi, D-Calif., to bring the chamber back into session to consider legislation that would prohibit the U.S. withdrawal until all Americans are out.
 Pelosi's office dismissed such suggestions as "empty stunts."

-"We thought this would happen sooner or later," McKenzie said, adding that U.S. military commanders were working with Taliban commanders to prevent further attacks.
+"We thought this would happen sooner or later," he said, adding that U.S. military commanders were working with Taliban commanders to prevent further attacks.

-As details of the day's attack emerged, the White House rescheduled Biden's first in-person meeting with Israel's new prime minister on Thursday and canceled a video conference with governors about resettling Afghan refugees arriving in the United States.

-A number of U.S. allies said they were ending their evacuation efforts in Kabul, at least in part to give the U.S. the time it needs to wrap up its evacuation operations before getting 5,000 of its troops out by Tuesday.

 ------